Olympia Aldersey

-Olympia Aldersey (born 26 July 1992) is an Australian rower.
+Olympia Aldersey (born 26 July 1992) is a retired Australian rower.
 She is an Australian national champion, a dual Olympian and was a 2019 World Champion in the coxless four.
 In 2014 she set a world's fastest ever time (6:37.31) in a women's double scull over 2000m, a record which has stood since.
 She rowed in the Australian women's eight at the Tokyo 2020 Olympics.

 Personal

 Aldersey was named Olympia by her parents as she was born during the 1992 Barcelona Olympic Games.
 In 2011, she graduated from St Peter's Girls School.
 She studied at the University of Adelaide, South Australia.

 Club, youth and state rowing

 Aldersey's senior rowing has been from the Adelaide Rowing Club and later the UTS Haberfield Rowing Club in Sydney.
 She competed in the 2009 Australian Youth Olympic Festival where she won gold in the women's coxless pair and eight and silver in the coxless four.

 Aldersley was first selected to represent South Australia at age seventeen in the women's youth eight in 2009 contesting the Bicentennial Cup at the Interstate Regatta within the Australian Rowing Championships.
 She made three further South Australian youth eight appearances in 2010, 2011 and 2012.
 In 2010 she also rowed in the South Australian senior women's eight competing for the Queen's Cup at the Interstate Regatta.
 South Australia didn't enter eights for the Queen's Cup in 2011, 2012 or 2022 but in 2014 she was back in the five seat of their senior women's eight and she raced six further Queen's Cups between 2014 and 2023.
 She stroked the 2023 South Australian eight.

 Aldersey competed as South Australia's single scull representative racing for the Nell Slater Trophy in the Interstate Regatta in 2013, 2017, 2018 and 2019.

 In 2017 in Adelaide Rowing Club colours she won the national double scull (with Madeleine Edmunds) and the quad scull titles at the Australian Rowing Championships.
 In 2021 in a National Training Centre eight she won the open women's eight title at the Australian Championships.